Current trends and future directions in event-based control: Fundamental limitations for rate-limited channels

 \subsection{Perspectives for further research}

-In the previous section, we have seen that for certain setups the answer to whether ETC or time-triggered sampling allows a lower data rate depends on the maximum delay that can occur.
-There are situations in which ETC is indeed preferable for data-rate efficient control, but this is not always the case.
+In this section, we have seen that for certain setups the answer to whether ETC or TTC allows a lower data rate is not trivial to answer, for example due to the ITR requirements depending on the maximum delay that can occur.
+There are setups in which certain ETC schemes are provably preferable for data-rate efficient control, particularly under little timing uncertainty, i.e., small unknown delays.
+But universal superiority of ETC in practical setups, including for example significant communication delays, cannot be easily concluded.
 From a data-rate perspective, it is therefore necessary to analyze exactly which sampling strategy is better for each setup.
 However, the existing analysis tools are often restrictive and cover only simple (often scalar) setups and specific triggering rules.
 An evident goal for future research is therefore to develop methods for more general setups and triggering rules.
-Specifically, developing results for linear systems of arbitrary dimension and different standard triggering rules might be next steps.
-For nonlinear systems, developing qualitative results that relate the performance of ETC to time-triggered sampling may be more difficult, since there, the required bit rate may vary depending on the region of the state space where a system is operating.
+Specifically, developing results for linear systems for other standard triggering rules and non-scalar setups are meaningful next steps.
+For nonlinear systems, developing qualitative results that relate the performance of ETC to TTC may be more difficult, since the required bit rate may vary depending on the region of the state space where a system is operating.
 Such effects were, e.g., reported \cite{li2012stabilizing}.
-ETC may thus offer for nonlinear systems more flexibility to adjust the data rates.
+ETC may thus offer more flexibility to adjust the data rates for nonlinear systems.

-The use of timing information also opens up new perspectives for ETC. Whilst it gets clear in \cite{khojasteh2020value}, that using such information is beneficial for designing data-rate efficient ETC triggering mechanism, it still needs to be investigated how the channel can be used in an optimal way.
-An overarching goal to that respect is thus to develop data-optimal ETC strategies with optimal channel usage.
+The use of timing information opens up new perspectives for ETC. As seen in this section, using such information is clearly beneficial for designing data-rate efficient ETC triggering mechanisms.
+However, it still needs to be investigated how the channel can be used in an optimal way.
+An overarching goal can thus be to develop data-optimal ETC strategies with optimal channel usage.